 A bachelor's degree from a four-year, accredited institution, combined with a minimum of two years of full-time work experience in a related field.

-Students apply for admission on the UW PCE website with the following materials:
+Students apply for admission by submitting the following materials.

-Applicants may include unofficial TOEFL scores with their application materials to demonstrate English language proficency.
+Applicants may include unofficial TOEFL scores with their application materials to demonstrate English language proficiency.

 This exam requirement is waived if the applicant holds a bachelor’s, master’s, or doctoral degree from a regionally accredited institution where all instruction is in English.
 Refer to Policy 3.2.1 for additional information.

 To enroll, international students must have a visa that permits study in the United States.
 This program does not enable students to obtain or maintain F-1 visa status.
 For more information, see Frequently Asked Questions for International Students.